microsoft/app-camp/docs/aad/Monetization.md

 The simulated purchase is now complete, so you will be redirected to the app's landing page.

----
+!!! warning
-⚠️ For your convenience, the web site containing the landing page is temporarily hosted at https://bgmonetizationwebapp.azurewebsites.net/.
+    For your convenience, the web site containing the landing page is temporarily hosted at https://bgmonetizationwebapp.azurewebsites.net/.
 If you'd prefer to install the services on Azure and host it yourself, the instructions are [here](../../docs/MonetizationLabSetup.md).

----

 The landing page gives the app a chance to interact with the user and capture any configuration information it needs.
 Users who purchase the app in the Teams store would be brought to this same page.

 You will need to supply a page like this as part of your application; it interprets a token sent by **AppSource** and logs the user in with AAD SSO.
 This token is then sent to the **SaaS Fulfillment API v2**, which provides the details of the customer's subscription.

 The sample app's landing page allows the user to select a region; the app stores this information in its own database.
-Notice the background color of these pages is blue; the blue pages are for your application to implement and are only a sample we've hosted based on [this sample](https://github.com/OfficeDev/office-add-in-saas-monetization-sample).
+Notice the background color of these pages is blue; the blue pages are for your application to implement and are only a sample we've hosted based on [this sample](https://github.com/OfficeDev/office-add-in-saas-monetization-sample){target="_blank"}.

 ![Run application](../../assets/screenshots/08-204-RunApp-4.png)

+!!! note
+    Notice that the **Landing Page** and licensing pages' background color is blue to make it easy to distinguish from the App Source Simulator, which has a green background.

+!!! warning Reminder
+    Even though this lab didn't walk you through creating the landing page and other licnsing pages (the blue ones) - you as an application developer need to provide these.
+Many SaaS services may already have a licensing service and want to extend it to work with the Microsoft Commercial Marketplace.
+We're working on more options to make this easier, both for ISV's with existing licensing services and those who need a new one.

-Once the region is selected, the sample app shows a welcome page with the user's name, which is obtained by [reading the user's profile with the Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&WT.mc_id=m365-58890-cxa).
+Once the region is selected, the sample app shows a welcome page with the user's name, which is obtained by [reading the user's profile with the Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&WT.mc_id=m365-58890-cxa){target="_blank"}.

 4. Click **License Settings** to view the license assignment screen.